Woolgoolga - Arrawarra

 PROFILE FAQ

-Woolgoolga - Arrawarra has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Woolgoolga - Arrawarra has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely to affect the area.
-Notable ones include Plantations by Ingenia Lifestyle Extension, Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and 34 Trafalgar Street Residential Flat Building.
+AreaSearch identified 11 projects potentially influencing this region.
+Notable ones are Ingenia Lifestyle Extension Plantations, Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and the 34 Trafalgar Street Residential Flat Building.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.